Distributed Control within a Trapezoid Virtual Tube Containing Obstacles for Robotic Swarms Subject to Speed Constraints: Introduction

-Faced with two imperfections introduced above, the problem of guiding a UAV swarm to pass through a trapezoid virtual tube subject to the speed constraints is proposed and solved in this paper.
-A distributed swarm controller is designed based on the single integrator model, a distributed vector field controller is firstly proposed.
-Different from the controller in \cite{gao2022distributed}, the UAV's speed is always between the maximum speed and the minimum speed, which also brings us a convenience that the local minima problem has no need to be considered.
-The relationship between the trapezoid virtual tube and the speed constraints is also presented, which is unnecessary for \cite{gao2022distributed}.
-For the obstacle avoidance inside the virtual tube, the original trapezoid virtual tube is divided into several sub trapezoid virtual tubes.
-And there is no obstacle inside any sub trapezoid virtual tube.
-A switching logic is designed for UAVs to pass through these sub trapezoid virtual tubes.
-Formal analyses and proofs are proposed to show that all UAVs are able to pass through the virtual tube safely.
-It should be noted that in our previous work \cite{gao2022distributed}, several single trapezoid virtual tubes can form a \emph{connected quadrangle virtual tube} as stated in \cite{gao2022distributed}.
-The switching logic for the connected quadrangle virtual tube proposed in \cite{gao2022distributed} is also applicable to this paper.
-Due to the page length, we only focus on the trapezoid virtual tube.
+Faced with the two issues introduced above, the problem of guiding robotic swarms through a trapezoid virtual tube containing obstacles subject to speed constraints is proposed and then solved in this paper.
+A distributed swarm controller is designed based on the single integrator model.
+Unlike the controller in \cite{gao2022distributed}, the robot's speed is always between the maximum speed and the minimum speed.
+We also present the relationship between the trapezoid virtual tube and the minimum speed constraint, which is unnecessary in our previous work \cite{gao2022distributed}.
+For obstacle avoidance inside the virtual tube, we partition the original trapezoid virtual tube that contains obstacles into multiple sub trapezoid virtual tubes without obstacles inside.
+Then, we design a switching logic for robots to pass through these sub trapezoid virtual tubes.
+It should be noted that several single trapezoid virtual tubes can form a \emph{connected quadrangle virtual tube} as stated in \cite{gao2022distributed}.
+The switching logic proposed for the connected quadrangle virtual tube in \cite{gao2022distributed} can be utilized in this paper as well.
+Due to space limitations, this paper only concentrates on the trapezoid virtual tube.
 The main contributions of this paper are summarized as follows: